 Since 1974, when THE PLAYERS was first contested at Atlanta Country Club, the era’s best players have battled to take home the trophy.
 It’s fitting that the event’s inaugural winner was none other than Jack Nicklaus, the World Golf Hall of Famer who captured a tournament-record three PLAYERS titles in the first five years (1974, 1976 and 1978).

 That memorable moment has been followed by many others, including Hal Sutton’s “Be the right club today” shot from the fairway on the final hole to defeat Tiger Woods in 2000 and win THE PLAYERS for the second time, and Woods’ “Better than most” putt from 60-plus feet during the third round of his 2001 victory.
 History was made when 2015 winner Rickie Fowler played the final four holes at TPC Sawgrass with just 11 strokes, the best score on THE PLAYERS Stadium Course’s finishing holes.
-One year later, Jason Day continued a strong stretch of play by defeating the best field in golf, becoming just the fifth wire-to-wire winner in history of the event.
+In 2018, Webb Simpson personified the all-around game that is needed to win at TPC Sawgrass.
+He will return in 2019 to defend his title, but it will take place in a new, but familiar, position on the calendar with a date in March.

 Beginning immediately after THE PLAYERS 2016, the PGA TOUR embarked on a significant construction project to further elevate the world-class experience that is TPC Sawgrass and THE PLAYERS Championship.
 All greens at the Stadium Course were re-grassed with TifEagle Bermuda and some greens were modified; hole No. 12 was shortened to add more risk-reward shots; Nos.
 6 and 7 were reshaped to make them more dramatic; and the practice grounds were enhanced.